bitcraze/bitcraze-website/src/about/bitcraze.md

 ## What we do

-We develop and manufacture a small quadcopter called the <a
-        href="/crazyflie-2/">Crazyfile</a>.
-We also
-develop and maintain a supporting infrastructure with various clients, expansion decks, debuggers, development environments and tools to enable the end users to modify the Crazyflie in any way they want.
+We develop and manufacture a small quadcopter called the [Crazyfile](/crazyflie-2/).
+We also develop and maintain a supporting infrastructure with various clients, expansion decks, debuggers, development environments and tools to enable the end users to modify the Crazyflie in any way they want.